Yurii108/react-marvel/README.md

 5. Rewritten classes on hooks(useEffect, useState, use Ref).
 6. Creating own hooks: useHttp, useMarvelService..
 7. Navigation in app with Router v5.
 Used link, router, activeStyle.
 After update on v6.4.
+8. Method React.lazy - how we can use and why.
+Used a little chunk in the project.